1. Home

 4. It helps reduce the spread of disease.
 If a patient suffers from a contagious condition, it is necessary to reduce their contact with others, thus reducing the risk.

 As such, it is important to learn how to write a risk for nursing diagnosis.
-Please note that these benefits are influenced by evidenced based practices which are the best course of action when dealing with certain situations.
+Please note that these benefits are influenced by evidence-based practices, which are the best course of action when dealing with certain situations.
 For more information on these practices, check out our informative article on evidence-based practice

 Risk For Nursing Diagnosis: Components and How To Write